 - The first step would be to lightly touch the load cell with a finger while Mach-1 Motion is open and active.
 This will ensure the software is monitoring the correct load cell (6 different coloured lines should be visible in the load output graph).

-- Performing a calibration of the load cell should give a calibration factor of between 0.950 and 1.050.
+- Performing a calibration of the load cell should give a calibration factor between 0.950 and 1.050.
 If using a t-shaped calibration weight holder, the calibration verification test can be performed at multiple different positions by rotating the holder to reach every cardinal direction.

 Older models of the Mach-1 can have two different positions where the weight can be installed: